In this post we learn how to build a simple yet accurate timer circuit using the IC 4060 and some ordinary passive components.

 Main Advantage of using IC 4060 as the Timer IC

-I have already discussed this IC comprehensively in one of my previous articles, everything regarding its pin outs have discussed there in detail.
-We studied there that the IC 4060 is specifically suited for timer applications and also as an oscillator.
+I have already discussed this IC comprehensively in one of my previous articles, everything regarding its pin outs have been discussed there in detail.
+We studied that the IC 4060 is specifically suited for timer applications and also as an oscillator.
 In this article we’ll study how a simple versatile timer can be built using the IC 4060.

 Other than the IC you would require just a couple of resistors, one pot and a capacitor for making this timer.

 Referring the figure, the simplicity of the design becomes evident and therefore this circuit is perfectly suited for all electronic newcomers, who can easily build this project and enjoy its useful service.

 As explained earlier in one my articles, the IC has an in built oscillator that needs just a few passive external components for making it tick.